ststeiger/Steamless.NET/README.md

 - **SteamStub Variant 1**
   - Currently this version is not supported yet.
 - **SteamStub Variant 2**
-  - Currently this version is not supported yet.
+  - Support for this version is at: 100% (see below notes)
+    - x64 binaries are not supported.
+    - Overlays are not currently restored.
+    - Some files with specific features (flags) set may not unpack properly.
 - **SteamStub Variant 3**
   - Support for this version is at: 100% (see below notes)
     - x64 binaries are not supported.
     - Overlays are not currently restored.
     - Some files with specific features (flags) set may not unpack properly.

 # What is SteamDRM / SteamStub?
 <blockquote>